-7. What does the 2021 Testing Figures Report represent?
+7. What does the 2022 Testing Figures Report represent?

-The 2021 Testing Figures Report (2021 Report) is a summary of all doping control samples analyzed and reported by 28 WADA-accredited Laboratories and two WADA-approved Laboratories for the ABP in
+The 2022 Testing Figures Report (2022 Report) is a summary of all doping control samples analyzed and reported by 30 WADA-accredited Laboratories and two WADA-approved Laboratories for the ABP in

-2021.
-This includes all testing conducted worldwide by Signatories to the Code - in- and out-ofcompetition for urine; blood and ABP blood data; and the analytical results of such analysis - including AAFs and ATFs.
+2022.
+This includes all testing conducted worldwide by Signatories to the Code - in- and out-of-competition for urine; blood and ABP blood data; and the analytical results of such analysis - including AAFs and ATFs.

-The 2021 Report offers a comprehensive reflection of global anti-doping testing figures, which allows organizations to observe patterns of doping control programs by sports, organizations, substances and Laboratories, and as a result, adapt their anti-doping strategies accordingly.
+The 2022 Report offers a comprehensive reflection of global anti-doping testing figures, which allows organizations to observe patterns of doping control programs by sports, organizations, substances and Laboratories, and as a result, adapt their anti-doping strategies accordingly.

-The 2021 Report represents the first set of global testing data since the 2021 Code came into effect on 1 January 2021.
+The 2022 Report represents the second set of global testing data since the 2021 Code came into effect on 1 January 2021.

-8. What figures are included in the 2021 Report?
+8. What figures are included in the 2022 Report?

-The 2021 Report includes all analyses reported into ADAMS by the WADA-accredited Laboratories and the Laboratories that were approved by WADA to conduct blood testing exclusively for the purposes of the ABP (Approved Laboratories).
+The 2022 Report includes all analyses reported into ADAMS by the WADA-accredited Laboratories and the Laboratories that were approved by WADA to conduct blood testing exclusively for the purposes of the ABP (Approved Laboratories).

-The figures of urine and blood samples (not including ABP samples) are compiled according to the 'Sample Collection Date' (and not the sample 'Reception Date' by the Laboratory) as a result of efforts made by the Laboratories to incorporate the collection date into their ADAMS reporting.
-It is considered that this will allow TAs to align the ADAMS data more closely with their annual testing programs.
+The figures of urine and blood samples (not including ABP samples) are compiled according to the 'Sample Collection Date' (and not the sample 'Reception Date' by the Laboratory).
+This allows TAs to align the ADAMS data more closely with their annual testing programs.
 These figures are associated with specified sport categories.
 The figures of ABP samples are still compiled according to the 'Reception Date' by the Laboratory as the sample collection date is not a mandatory reporting parameter for the ABP for the Laboratories.

-9. Did the implementation of the 2021 Code and 2021 International Standard for Testing & Investigations (ISTI) by ADOs (including the Technical Document for Sport Specific Analysis (TDSSA)) impact the results?
+9. Did the implementation of the 2021 Code and 2021 International Standard for Testing and Investigations (ISTI) by ADOs (including the Technical Document for Sport Specific Analysis (TDSSA)) impact the results?